Fiskekrogen 50 years

-The plot lay empty for more than 50 years before Olof Wijk, head of a division of the Swedish Board of Trade, bought it at auction.
-He commissioned the same architect who designed the Fiskekyrkan fish market, Lieutenant Wictor von Gregerfelt, to design a four-storey house.
+In 1804, a fierce fire ravaged Gothenburg and the Utfallska house was also laid in ruins.
+The plot was deserted for over 50 years before Commerce Councilor Olof Wijk bought it at auction.
+He commissioned the same architect who designed the Fishing Church, Lieutenant Wictor von Gregerfelt, to design a four-storey house.
 Construction began in 1851 and was completed two years later.
-The house held Olof Wijk’s office as well as reception rooms for official entertaining, but also served as a home for his family and household staff.
-For more than 70 years, the house was passed down through the Wijk family.
+The house housed Olof Wijk’s office and a parade floor for representation, but also served as a home for the family and household staff.
+For over 70 years, the house was inherited by the Wijk family.
 In 1925, the last heir Hjalmar Wijk sold the property to an insurance company.

 City’s first Chinese restaurant